46 Servings | $49.95 | 50 CV

 Researchers have known for some time that juice may help lower blood pressure, but in 2010 UK researchers revealed that nitrate is the special ingredient in beetroot which lowers blood pressure and may help to fight heart disease.

 Hawthorn berries are used widely as an approved treatment for early stages of heart failure in Europe.
-According to University of Maryland, hawthorn berries contain compounds that help dilate blood vessels, prevent damage to blood vessels, and improve blood flow.
+According to the University of Maryland, hawthorn berries contain compounds that help dilate blood vessels, prevent damage to blood vessels, and improve blood flow.

 A study published in the journal Nutrition Research stated that curcumin, the primary polyphenol in turmeric and which gives the spice its golden hue, is as effective in improving vascular function in postmenopausal women as a moderate aerobic exercise training regimen.